 Previously classified as Asclepias physocarpa, but changed to reflect its tropical roots, this variety also has several common names like Swan plant, Balloon plant, Hairy Balls, and Family Jewels.
-Extremely popular in the cut flower industry for its unusual ball shaped seed pods, and the flowers, though less showy than other milkweeds, are loved by pollinators.
+Extremely popular in the cut flower industry for its unusual ball-shaped seed pods, and the flowers, though less showy than other milkweeds, are loved by pollinators.
 Summer blooming.
 Full Sun.
 Perennial in the South, but should be cut back in fall to encourage proper Monarch butterfly migration behavior.
 Non-native tropical milkweeds growing late in the year in the Southeastern US may encourage Monarchs to lay their eggs too far north, where the eggs will not survive the winter.

 This tropical milkweed is hardy in zones 8-10 and grown as an annual elsewhere.
 Prefers full sun and will thrive in dry to medium moisture soils.

 Seeds can be started indoors 6-8 weeks before the last frost date.
 Sow seeds 1/8" deep and 6-8" apart.
 Optimal soil temperature for germination is 65-80˚F. Seeds will sprout in 10-28 days.
 Thin seedlings so that mature plants are 24-36" apart.
 Transplant outdoors once the danger of frost has passed.